+Critical care - also known as Intensive Care (ICU) – is a multi-disciplinary healthcare team looking after people with life-threatening conditions.
 Critical care units are areas within the hospital which are specially staffed, equipped and designed to closely monitor and treat patients with life-threatening conditions.
 Patients may need specialist treatment because one or more of their body systems, such as their heart, lung or kidneys, are not working properly.

-All intensive care patients who are at risk of Post-intensive Care Syndrome (PICS) will be invited to attend an appointment in the post-critical care follow-up clinic around 2-3 months after discharge from hospital.
+Post Intensive Care Service: All intensive care patients who are at risk of Post-intensive Care Syndrome (PICS) will be invited to attend an appointment in the post-critical care follow-up clinic around 2-3 months after discharge from hospital.